Caterham 7: Racing

 The Lotus 7 was conceived by Chapman as a car to be raced.
 Whilst still a prototype, in September 1957, it was raced at the Brighton Speed Trials and by the end of 1958 Graham Hill was winning races with the Coventry Climax-engined 'Super Seven'.
 The car has had a strong racing history throughout its life under both Lotus and Caterham stewardship.
 Amongst the marque's more famous races was the victory in the Nelson Ledges 24-hour race in Ohio when, against a field including works teams from Honda and Mazda, a four-man team from Caterham (including both Jez Coates and Robert Nearn) won by seven laps (after 990 laps) in a modified Vauxhall HPC.

 After dominating open class races for decades, Caterham Super 7 Racing, a one-make championship for Caterhams, began in 1986.
 Caterham 7 races have since expanded to include club and competitive races in the United Kingdom, continental Europe, Canada, the United States and Asia.
 In 1995 the Caterham Academy, a novices-only format, was introduced in the UK.
 For £17,995 (2009 price), entrants get a modified Roadsport kit (although a factory-built option is available for extra cost) with a sealed 120 bhp engine and 5-speed gearbox.
 Having completed the ARDS license qualification, the season then consists of four sprints followed by four circuit races.
 The Academy is designed as the first step in a well-established chain of Caterham race formats, such as the Caterham Motorsport Ladder which consists of Road sports B then Road sports A, R300, Superlight and Eurocup, or the Caterham Graduates Racing Club.

-The car was banned from racing in the US in the 1960s, as being "Too fast to race" and again in the UK in the 1970s for the same reasons, which prompted Caterham Cars to boss Graham Nearn to produce T-shirts with "Caterham Seven, the car that's Too Fast to Race ...".
-Both bans were later lifted.
+The car was banned from production car racing in the UK in 1976 for being too successful.
+This prompted Caterham Cars' boss Graham Nearn to produce T-shirts which read "Caterham Seven, the car that's Too Fast to Race ...".
+More significantly, Nearn also reached out to his local MP, Sir Geoffrey Howe, arguing that it was unreasonable to ban a British product from a British championship.
+The RAC lifted the ban in 1980, but initially only allowed Caterhams to be raced under rather severe restrictions, requiring a full windshield be fitted and limiting the engine to the 84 hp Crossflow unit.
+These restrictions were later gradually lifted.
 In 2002 an R400 won its class (and came 11th overall out of 200 starters) at the Nürburgring 24-hour race by 10 laps, ahead of the competition that included Porsche and BMW racecars, leading, once again, to a ban on entry in subsequent years.